jstpp/ESIT/setup/README.md

 After the end of the installation, service should be available on `localhost:80` unless You don't change it in proper files.

+> [!important] Remember to change `$org_link` when running application with custom domain.
+Also, adjust Your mailing config for password recovery features - consider own mailing server due to the popular providers' anti-spam policy.

 ## Files in `/setup` directory
 ### Configuration files
 | File | Container | Description |